 More Than Just America’s Pastime

-Lily Collard, Media Chief
+Lily Collard, Comet Editor-in-Chief

 Baseball, the game created and popularized within the United States, struggles to maintain its status as a global sport.
 The World Baseball Classic, or WBC, challenges this reputation by bringing together nationalities and countries around the world to watch America’s pastime.